MicrosoftDocs/powerbi-docs/powerbi-docs/service-new-workspaces.md

 If you want to distribute content to others inside your organization, you can assign Power BI Pro licenses to those users or place the workspace in a Power BI Premium capacity.

 When the workspace is in a Power BI Premium capacity, users with the Viewer role can access the workspace even if they don't have a Power BI Pro license.
 However, if you assign these users a higher role like Admin, Member, or Contributor, they're prompted to start a Pro Trial when they try to access the workspace.
-To leverage the Viewer capability for users without Pro licenses, ensure the users in the Viewer role aren't in other workspace roles, either individually or through a user group.
+To make use of the Viewer role for users without Pro licenses, make sure they don't have other workspace roles, too, either individually or through a user group.

 > [!NOTE]
 > Publishing reports to new workspace experience has stricter enforcement of existing licensing rules.
 If you try to publish from Power BI Desktop or other client tools without a Pro license, you see the error, "Only users with Power BI Pro licenses can publish to this workspace."

 ## Administering new workspace experience workspaces